 It is the student's responsibility to withdraw from the course if circumstances occur that could present the student form successfully completes the course.
 Students should notify the instructor of the decision to withdraw and must not expect nor assume the instructor will complete the paperwork for the student.
 All students who remain in the course after the last day to withdraw will receive a grade based on their performance.
-The last day to withdraw from class isApril 1
+The last day to withdraw from class is Monday, April 1st.

-Withdrawal requests should be sent directly to the Admissions Office at admissions@brazosport.edu.
+Withdrawal requests should be sent directly to the Admissions Office at ecounselor@brazosport.edu (include your name, Brazosport ID number, and the course information: PSYC 1300).